3forges/kairos/README.md

 ## Special Thanks

-This frist release was created starting from the `0.8.0` release of the awesome <https://github.com/fastapi/full-stack-fastapi-template>
+This first release was created starting from the `0.8.0` release of the awesome <https://github.com/fastapi/full-stack-fastapi-template>

 <!--
 ## Why Kairos